Register your heavy vehicle in the NT

 - vehicle inspection report

-- filled in R11 application to register a vehicle
+- completed R11 application to register a vehicle

 - evidence of identity and residency in the NT

 For joint owners and shared vehicles, you must also provide extra supporting documents.